ousialang/oac/README.md

 # Ousia

-Ousia is a an experimental programming language.
+Ousia is an experimental programming language.